microsoft/playwright/docs/src/api/class-page.md

 ## async method: Page.fill

 This method waits for an element matching [`param: selector`], waits for [actionability](./actionability.md) checks, focuses the element, fills it and triggers an `input` event after filling.
-If the element is inside the `<label>` element that has associated [control](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLabelElement/control), that control will be filled instead.
-If the element to be filled is not an `<input>`, `<textarea>` or `[contenteditable]` element, this method throws an error.
 Note that you can pass an empty string to clear the input field.

+If the target element is not an `<input>`, `<textarea>` or `[contenteditable]` element, this method throws an error.
+However, if the element is inside the `<label>` element that has an associated [control](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLabelElement/control), the control will be filled instead.

 To send fine-grained keyboard events, use [`method: Page.type`].

-Shortcut for main frame's [`method: Frame.fill`]
+Shortcut for main frame's [`method: Frame.fill`].

 ### param: Page.fill.selector = %%-input-selector-%%